petrbouchal/pragr/README.md

 # Acknowledgments

-  - Most importantly, IPR Praha for the providing dataopen \!
+  - Most importantly, IPR Praha for providing the open data \!
   - The approach draws heavily on code provided by
     @[yutannihilation](https://github.com/yutannihilation) in her \[blog
     post\]